Stories From The Food Movement

 Stories from the Food Movement is a collection of interviews that depict the forward momentum in gardens, communities, schools, policy forums, and other arenas across Nova Scotia and South East New Brunswick, over a four year period from 2012-2016.
 It connects the many people and projects working at various scales to the larger food movement.
 Watch the series here.

 The Food Miles Project was a research, education and policy initiative that delves into the Nova Scotia food system.
 We examined our current diet, made up up mainly imported food items and looking at the social, economic and environmental benefits of a more locally-based diet, with the aim of increasing awareness of the impacts of our food choices.
 Please click here for a summary of the report, or download a full copy of the report.

 This project aimed to increase biodiversity in community gardens around the HRM by growing native plants alongside our common herbs and vegetables.
 We worked to build knowledge and awereness of plants that are native to Nova Scotia and highlight the importance of native species on the health of natural ecosytems.
 To learn more about this project, click here.

 FAC is linked to Heliotrust, an organization whose mandate is to “explore, develop, conserve and share ecological farming systems” through actions such as farmland conservation and a farmer-mentor program.
-See the Heliotrust page and blog.
+See the Heliotrust page.